paulofla/Kikis-Delivery-Service/README.md

 Coupon:

-- id
+- id (Not needed but good practice to have it)
 - code
 - discount
 - distanceCriteria: IntRange
 - weightCriteria: IntRange
-- start date (Versus an is active flag in case she mis-printed coupon criteria - will remove this as I can add this functionality later)
+- start date (Versus an is active flag in case she mis-printed coupon criteria - I removed this as I can add this functionality later as it is not needed now)
-- expiry date (Versus an is active flag in case she mis-printed coupon criteria - will remove this as I can add this functionality later)
+- expiry date (Versus an is active flag in case she mis-printed coupon criteria - I removed this as I can add this functionality later as it is not needed now)

 Coupon Criteria: (1 offer applied to 1 package only)

 Package:
-- id
+- id (Not needed but good practice to have it)
 - name
 - weight
 - distance
+- couponCode

 Delivery:
 - id
 - name
 - discountPercent
-- price
+- price: BigDecimal

 ## Input & Output